flipthedog/FaceDraw/README.md

 # Supported Firmware
 Right now this program will only support the **RepRap firmware** flavor.
 However, that list will grow soon.

+# Resources
+1. Use [NCViewer](https://ncviewer.com/) to visualize your generated G-code file!